catseye/Robin/doc/Modules.md

     be implemented in terms of other symbols.

 *   However, two packages have the following justifications:

-    *   The package `intrinsics-wrappers` contains macros which are simply wrappers for the intrinsics with the same names (prefixed with `@`).
-These serve two purposes: to let you not have to type `@` all the time, and to perform better argument type and number checking than the intrinsics are defined to do.

-    *   The package `small` is identified as a fairly minimal set of symbols to make programming tolerable (somewhere between possible and liveable in that "Maslow's hierarchy" analogy.)
+    The package `small` is identified as a fairly minimal set of symbols to make programming tolerable
+    (somewhere between possible and liveable in that "Maslow's hierarchy" analogy.)
 No symbol in it depends on any symbol defined in any other package; only intrinsics and other symbols in `small`.
-The price paid for this is that macros in `small`, like the intrinsics, do not have very good argument checking.

-    Note that `intrinsics-wrappers` depends on `small`; the use `bind-args` to do the argument checking, which in turn needs `let` and `bind` and so forth.

-    For a graphical depiction of the "hierarchy" of defined symbols (which is not really a proper hierarchy), please see `doc/Hierarchy_of_Defined_Symbols.html` (it's in HTML because it'd
-    be trickier to depict in plain text or Markdown.)
+For a graphical depiction of the "hierarchy" of defined symbols (which is not really a proper hierarchy), please see `doc/Hierarchy_of_Defined_Symbols.html` (it's in HTML because it'd be trickier to depict in plain text or Markdown.)